mrfdev/1MB/Resources/mcMMO/Herbalism.md

 ## Guides Herbalism Section 0

 ```
-&3About Herbalism:
+About Herbalism:
-&eHerbalism is about collecting herbs and plants.
+Herbalism is about collecting herbs and plants.

-&3XP GAIN:
+XP GAIN:
-&eCollect plants and herbs.
+Collect plants and herbs.
 ```

 ## Guides Herbalism Section 1

 ```
-&3Compatible Blocks
+Compatible Blocks
-&eWheat, Potatoes, Carrots, Melons,
+Wheat, Potatoes, Carrots, Melons,
-&ePumpkins, Sugar Canes, Cocoa Beans, Flowers, Cacti, Mushrooms,
+Pumpkins, Sugar Canes, Cocoa Beans, Flowers, Cacti, Mushrooms,
-&eNether Wart, Lily Pads, and Vines.
+Nether Wart, Lily Pads, and Vines.
 ```

 ## Guides Herbalism Section 2

 ```
-&3How does Green Terra work?
+How does Green Terra work?
-&eGreen Terra is an active ability, you can right-click
+Green Terra is an active ability, you can right-click
-&ewhile holding a hoe to activate Green Terra.
+while holding a hoe to activate Green Terra.
-&eGreen Terra grants players a chance to get 3x drops from
+Green Terra grants players a chance to get 3x drops from
-&eharvesting plants.
+harvesting plants.
 It also gives players the ability to
-&espread life into blocks and transform them using seeds
+spread life into blocks and transform them using seeds
-&efrom your inventory.
+from your inventory.
 ```

 ## Guides Herbalism Section 3

 ```
-&3How does Green Thumb (Crops) work?
+How does Green Thumb (Crops) work?
-&eThis passive ability will automatically replant crops when
+This passive ability will automatically replant crops when
-&eharvesting.
+harvesting.
-&eYour chance of success depends on your Herbalism skill.
+Your chance of success depends on your Herbalism skill.
 ```

 ## Guides Herbalism Section 4

 ```
-&3How does Green Thumb (Cobble/Stone Brick/Dirt) work?
+How does Green Thumb (Cobble/Stone Brick/Dirt) work?
-&eThis active ability allows you to turn blocks into their
+This active ability allows you to turn blocks into their
-&e"plant-related" counterparts.
+"plant-related" counterparts.
 You can do this by right-clicking
-&ea block, while holding seeds.
+a block, while holding seeds.
 This will consume 1 seed.
 ```

 ## Guides Herbalism Section 5

 ```
-&3How does Farmer's Diet work?
+How does Farmer's Diet work?
-&eThis passive skill increases the amount of hunger restored
+This passive skill increases the amount of hunger restored
-&ewhen eating Bread, Cookies, Melons, Mushroom Soup, Carrots,
+when eating Bread, Cookies, Melons, Mushroom Soup, Carrots,
-&eand Potatoes.
+and Potatoes.
 ```

 ## Guides Herbalism Section 6

 ```
-&3How does Hylian Luck work?
+How does Hylian Luck work?
-&eThis passive ability gives you a chance to find rare items
+This passive ability gives you a chance to find rare items
-&ewhen certain blocks are broken with a sword.
+when certain blocks are broken with a sword.
 ```

 ## Guides Herbalism Section 7

 ```
-&3How do Double Drops work?
+How do Double Drops work?
-&eThis passive ability gives players more yield from their
+This passive ability gives players more yield from their
-&eharvests.
+harvests.
 ```